Shabansky/crypto-tracker/README.md

 ## Caveats to the current version

 While the system does generate mails, it currently does so internally.
 All mails are saved in the logs (specify which).
 Didn't have much luck implementing a full-fledged SMTP Server configuration.

+## Future Features

+In case this project survives beyond the interview (why not?), there are some ideas for improvement:

+- Add support for ticker types other than Bitcoin's
+- Additional providers.
+This can provide redundancy against provider outage plus aggregate to an average if data diverges
+- Add API authentication using Bearer tokens.
+Was planned to be in initial product but contstrained for time.
+- Notify clients of service outage end.
+Perhaps another scheduler with more frequent calls (1-5 mins) to check for provider state.
+A heartbeat of sorts that works up until service returns OK.